Jsos17/Jsos17/README.md

 *Luhtala* and *Luhtanen* are some forms of my family name that can be found in old Finnish Orthodox Church records.
 The form *Luhtala* has then eventually become established as the official family name.
 Before the surname *Luhtala* was adopted, my Orthodox Karelian ancestors did not have a surname, but they used patronyms instead (patronym: a part of a person's name is based on their father's first name).

 As of September 2022, I have officially changed my surname to *Luhtala*.
-My previous surname was *Silvennoinen*.
+My former surname was *Silvennoinen*.
 I have adopted the surname *Luhtala* because I feel a strong connection to my maternal grandfather Aleksanteri Luhtala.
 Additionally, I feel that having *Luhtala* as my family name brings me closer to my Eastern Orthodox (Christian) Karelian cultural heritage.

 ### References